 Within months of the commencement of the bullying, these victims developed both psychological and psychosomatic symptoms.
 They experienced an inability to concentrate and/or sleep, mood swings, panic attacks, anxiety, depression, despair, and fear.
-They had headaches, gastirc reflux, hypersensitivity to loud noises, respiratory and cardiac complaints, hypertension and pain all over their bodies.
+They had headaches, gastric reflux, hypersensitivity to loud noises, respiratory and cardiac complaints, hypertension and pain all over their bodies.
 In the first few months these symptoms disappeared when the bully was not at work, but over time they became continual and chronic.
 These victims told that they lived in constant fear of both the bullies and the negative rumours that had been spread about them.
 They remained in long-standing stress conditions.
 For these victims, perceived meaning in life disappeared and thoughts of suicide offered a final solution when they believed that they were incapable of changing the situation.

-Redress necessary to return to a normal life
+Redress Necessary to Return to a Normal Life

 Workplace bullying can be seen as a serious psychological trauma leaving internal wounds that may never entirely heal.
 Despite this, returning to a ‘‘normal’’ life is possible but requires a long and painful process of working through the course of events that these victims had experienced.
 For these victims, some form of redress seemed to be necessary to return to as normal a life as possible.
-Examples of redress included receiving economic compensation, getting professional confirmation and/or finding a new meaning in life.
-Redress provides the confirmation that the bully victim is in the right and has done no wrong, which relieves feelings of guilt and shame.
+Examples of redress included receiving economic compensation, getting professional confirmation and/or finding new meaning in life.
+Redress provides the confirmation that the bully-victim is in the right and has done no wrong, which relieves feelings of guilt and shame.

-Australian research that surveyed 1528 Australian employees found that almost half of Australian workers experienced some form of workplace bullying in their life time.
-Workplace bullying has been shown to have significant negative impacts to the business bottom line.
+Australian research that surveyed 1528 Australian employees found that almost half of Australian workers experienced some form of workplace bullying in their lifetime.
+Workplace bullying has been shown to have significant negative impacts on the business bottom line.
 There is evidence of increased absenteeism and presenteeism, higher rates of staff turnover and high legal costs when cases erupt.
 It is estimated that workplace bullying costs Australian organisations $6 – $36 billion a year.
 It is estimated that 5-7% of employees have experienced a bullying event in the past six months.

-This research recommends organisations to focus on leadership, communication, promotion of positive workplace cultures, empowerment of employees, and timely action.
+This research recommends organisations focus on leadership, communication, promotion of positive workplace cultures, empowerment of employees, and timely action.
 Actions that you can take include: moving the workplace towards a positive and psychologically healthy one, incorporating workplace bullying into the overarching risk management processes.
 This requires clear policies and procedures.
 It also places workplace bullying prevention and management firmly into well-being programmes that include training, coaching, and mediation.

 Anti-bullying interventions are generally undertaken as primary, secondary and tertiary programmes.